 By Alliance Volunteer Teri Reitan

-As a native Minnesotan, I’m outraged by what’s taking place in our communities.
+As a native Minnesotan, I’m disgusted and outraged by what’s taking place in our communities.
 At the same time, the horrible injustices and violations of law have brought together Minnesotans in a way I never thought was possible.
 I am proud of how such diverse people are standing up to ICE and the Trump regime.

 Community members — including legal immigrants and US-born citizens — report fear of visiting grocery stores, going to work, getting medical care or even attending their places of worship.
 Some families are keeping children home from school due to concerns about enforcement activities near educational institutions.
-People who have had to reduce their work hours or stop working are facing severe financial challenges paying for rent, food, and other essential expenses.

 The amazing thing is how Minnesotans of all ages are coming up with creative solutions for addressing these assaults.
 But they need your help.